Fimoker/gencg_f2301/day3.md

 # Day 03
 ## Introduction

-The topic of the day is "CLOCK."
+The topic of the third day is "CLOCK."
 The assignment was to create a concept for a clock.
 I once created a clock in p5, but my issue at that time was that I didn't implement a loop.
 My clock was quite linear.

 ## Concept
 I immediately thought of tree rings.
 Trees usually have rings that indicate their age and the quality of the year they've had.
 For my concept, I used these rings to represent hours.
 From the outset, I knew there were two things to consider: creating vertex points based on the hour and adding some noise for an organic feel.